Built an enterprise innovation studio that ran without the primary facilitator in every room

 Intake model splitting exploratory work (unclear problems) from executional work (clear scope)

-Triage criteria and service definitions
+Triage criteria and service definitions surfaced before team capacity was committed

-Problem-framing workshop model for product teams
+Problem-framing workshop model as the required entry point for product teams

 Why it mattered: